-Prerequisites: ACC 202, MAT 350.
+Prerequisites: ACC 202, MAT 350 or BUS 311.
 A study of the principles of finance and the value creation process.
 Major topics of study include cash flow and financial statement analysis, concepts and methods of financial planning, capital budgeting, capital structure, long-term financing, cost of capital, and working capital management-all with an international perspective.
 3 credits.